 Getting a guardian

 Many times one may want to put their child’s name as the beneficiary of the life insurance.
-However, the death benefits or nay monetary benefits cannot be given to anyone who is minor or disabled.
-In this case, the insured can choose a guardian who will take care of the money and then will be given the same to the child when they reach the age of 18 years.
-Also, in case a beneficiary is disabled, one can name a guardian for the beneficiary who will handle the benefits.
-But, one should be highly careful while choosing a guardian, making sure that they are trustworthy and secure.
+However, the death benefits or any monetary benefits cannot be given to anyone who is minor or disabled.
+In this case, the insured can choose a guardian who will take care of the money and then be given the same to the child when they reach 18 years.
+Also, if a beneficiary is disabled, one can name a guardian for the beneficiary who will handle the benefits.
+One should be highly careful while choosing a guardian, making sure that they are trustworthy and secure.

 Who will be the beneficiary?

-Always make a point to know what the policy is about and what the coverage money is before deciding a beneficiary.
-The best thing that most companies allow is that one can choose anybody as their beneficiary regardless of whether there is a direct familial relation or not.
+Always make a point to know what the policy is about and the coverage money before deciding on a beneficiary.
+The best thing that most companies allow is to choose anybody as their beneficiary regardless of whether there is a direct familial relation.
 Always make a list of common choices when it comes to picking a beneficiary.
 One can choose their spouse, their kids, friends, or any other relative.
-Keep in mind the beneficiary’s age, financial status and their lifestyle before choosing them.
+Keep in mind the beneficiary’s age, financial status, and lifestyle before choosing them.

-Keeping in mind these factors can make a big difference while choosing a beneficiary.
-This will make sure that a person is going to leave their money and benefits to somehow who needs it.
+Keeping in mind, these factors can make a big difference while choosing a beneficiary.
+This will make sure that a person will leave their money and benefits to somehow who needs it.
 Always keep in mind the real purpose of the insurance and whose future needs to be secured financially.
-Make a point to be specific and have an updated insurance policy in case anybody meets any sudden mishap.
+Make a point to be specific and have an updated insurance policy if anybody meets any sudden mishap.